-- Health and Safety at Work etc. Act 1974 - Management of Health and Safety at Work Regulations 1999 - Corporate Manslaughter and Corporate Homicide Act 2007 - Construction (Design and Management) Regulations (CDM) 2015 - Provision and Use of Work Equipment Regulations 1998 - Lifting Operations and Lifting Equipment Regulations 1998 - The Personal Protective Equipment Regulations 1992 - The Manual Handling Operations Regulations 1992 - The Work at Height Regulations 2005.
+- Health and Safety at Work etc. Act 1974 - Management of Health and Safety at Work Regulations 1999 - Corporate Manslaughter and Corporate Homicide Act 2007 - Construction (Design and Management) Regulations 2015 - Provision and Use of Work Equipment Regulations 1998 - Lifting Operations and Lifting Equipment Regulations 1998 - The Personal Protective Equipment at Work (Amendment) Regulations 2022 - The Manual Handling Operations Regulations 1992 - The Work at Height Regulations 2005.

-A key issue for temporary works is health and safety, so learners need to be prepared to discuss how health and safety legislation is relevant to temporary works, as well as which Approved Codes of Practice (ACOPs) and H&S ACOPs may assist or contribute to safe practices in temporary works.
+A key issue for temporary works is health and safety, so learners need to be prepared to discuss how health and safety legislation is relevant to temporary works, as well as which Approved Codes of Practice (ACoPs) may assist or contribute to safe practices in temporary works.